EPIC US ROAD TRIP DAYS 16 & 17THE ROCKIES - COLORADO

 Wolf Creek Pass

-Eighty miles beyond Durango and we reached Wolf Creek Pass, the first of the Colorado Rocky Mountain passes straddling the Continental Divide of the Americas, a.k.a.
-The Great Divide.
+Eighty miles beyond Durango and we reached Wolf Creek Pass, the first but by no means the last of the Colorado Rocky Mountain passes straddling the Continental Divide of the Americas, a.k.a.
+The Great Divide, that we’d encounter.

 Continental Divide of the Americas